 - Single Family Homes has the lowest interest rates followed by townhomes and condominiums

 - Borrowers who purchase townhomes and condominiums have higher interest rates because they are considered riskier investments

-Mortgage rate buydowns is done by borrowers paying points.
+Mortgage rate buydowns are done by borrowers paying points.
 One point is equivalent to 1.0% of the loan amount.

 Interest Rate Buydowns with Sellers Concessions

-Sellers concessions is when a home seller offers to pay for buyer’s closing costs.
-Borrowers can use sellers concessions to buy down mortgage interest rates.
+Sellers concessions are when a home seller offers to pay for the buyer’s closing costs.
+Borrowers can use sellers’ concessions to buy down mortgage interest rates.

 - FHA allows up to 6% sellers concessions